udara16/Face-Mask-Detection-Web-Application/README.md

-# 😷 Real-Time AI Face Mask Detector
+# 😷 Real-Time AI Face Mask Detector by Udara Dissanayake

 A lightweight, real-time AI-powered web application that detects whether a person is wearing a face mask using their device camera.
 Built using vanilla JavaScript, HTML5, CSS3, and TensorFlow.js (BlazeFace model).